 - Honesty.
 Yes, honesty is close to trustworthiness, but it goes a little deeper.
 Does your agent tell you the truth or just what they think you want to hear?
 Remember, you are paying for their expertise, not just to have a "yes" person.

 - Ask for a Marketing Plan.
 I bought my first investment property off of the internet in 1999.
-It is now 2019 and the internet is the only way to advertise to our technologically savvy buyers.
-An agent willing to hold open houses is nice, but not essential.
-Open houses are really an excuse for agents to get more buyer leads.
-One thing I like to do is to hold an Agent Open House.
+It is now 2020 and the internet is the only way to advertise to our technologically savvy buyers.
+An agent willing to hold open houses is helpful because it attracts extra attention on the internet.
+Open houses used to be an excuse for agents to get more buyer leads, but now with strategic timing, they can increase the chances of multiple offers.
+One thing I also like to do is to hold an Agent Open House.
 This is typically a lunch in your house for about 2 hours on a weekday.
 Agents from many offices are invited.
 Agents love to eat, and once they have been in a particular house, they are more likely to show it again.
 Also, be sure to choose an agent that utilizes a professional photographer to highlight your home's best features.
 Everyone looks at pictures, make them good.
 I like to have the photographer shoot the pictures before the house hits the MLS.
 When the listing hits the MLS, it is like a Grand Opening!
 Roll out the Red Carpet!

 - Communication.
 Find an agent who will explain how they will be in touch with you about showings, buyer and agent feedback, general market conditions and internet showings.
 Typically communication comes via text, email and phone.